dsd-sztaki-hu/hasura-subset/README.md

 https://github.com/kgbier/graphql-parser-kotlin

-As this is not available as Maven/Gradle module and the project itself is not maintained tha code has been copied directly into this project.
+As this is not available as Maven/Gradle module and the project itself is not maintained the code has been copied directly into this project.